 - 1) A description of the health risks associated with the use of illicit drugs and the abuse of alcohol must be read through from the enclosed Controlled Substances Chart. - a.
-DOSES:
+DOSES: Low

-Low Impaired judgment, which significantly decreases the ability to drive a car, making a greater likelihood to get into an accident.

-Low to Moderate Increased aggressiveness, including spouse and child abuse.
+Low to Moderate Moderate to High Very High Impaired judgment, which significantly decreases the ability to drive a car, making a greater likelihood to get into an accident.
+Increased aggressiveness, including spouse and child abuse.

-Moderate to High Impairment in higher functions affecting memory and learning abilities.
+Impairment in higher functions affecting memory and learning abilities.
+Death